Azure/terraform-azurerm-avm-res-desktopvirtualization-workspace/README.md

 - `private_service_connection_name` - (Optional) The name of the private service connection.
 One will be generated if not set.
 - `network_interface_name` - (Optional) The name of the network interface.
 One will be generated if not set.
 - `location` - (Optional) The Azure location where the resources will be deployed.
 Defaults to the location of the resource group.
 - `resource_group_name` - (Optional) The resource group where the resources will be deployed.
-Defaults to the resource group of the Key Vault.
+Defaults to the resource group of the resource.
 - `ip_configurations` - (Optional) A map of IP configurations to create on the private endpoint.
 If not specified the platform will create one.
-The map key is deliberately arbitrary to avoid issues where map keys maybe unknown at plan time.
-  - `name` - The name of the IP configuration.
-  - `private_ip_address` - The private IP address of the IP configuration.
+Each IP configuration should include a `name` and a `private_ip_address`.

 Type: